AndreasAugustin/actions-template-sync/docs/ARCHITECTURE.md

 ## abstract

-within this section you will find some
+within this section you will find some information about the code flow

 ## Code